narae-kim/secret-santa/README.md

 ```shell script
 $ python -m unittest discover
 ```

+*Note*: There are 111 unit tests in total currently.

 ## Considerations
 * This application may be viewed by many family members at the same time.